|

 electronic ink technology in a compact, lightweight device about the size of a paperback novel.

+Wireless Internet connectivity give these appliances the mobility and data access consumers need.
 As with many other mobile devices, CAP-XX thin supercapacitors can work together with the eBook

 battery system to provide the power pulsing capabilities needed to manage peak power needs of the